 Hana graduated from the Faculty of Law at the Masaryk University in Brno, with specialisations in administrative law, constitutional law, and human rights.
 During her studies she completed an educational stay at the Supreme Administrative Court and for two years worked in a law firm.
-She first cooperated with the EPS as a legal trainee.
+She first cooperated with the Frank Bold as a legal trainee.

 In 2011 she started working full-time in the Service for Citizens division, based in Ostrava.
 She has been participating in a programme of cooperation with unincorporated associations which deal with public interest cases, and provides them with legal and other support.
 Since 2014, she has been providing support to municipalities with the process of setting up transparent and efficient municipal administration.
 She also specializes in the functioning of public administration.
 In dozens of cases across the Czech Republic, she has gained extensive experience with spatial planning, building permit, EIA, and citizen involvement in decision-making.